hackclub/blot/guides/10PRINT2.md

   width="512px"
 />

 There's even a book named after this program: [10print.org](https://10print.org/)!
-For this guide, let's try to replicate this artwork for **_Haxidraw_**.
+For this guide, let's try to replicate this artwork for **_Blot_**.
 (This tutorial works fine if you don't have one!)

-A Haxidraw is a small drawing robot that can be programed from a browser.
+A Blot is a small drawing robot that can be programed from a browser.
 You send it instructions through code, and it follows those instructions to create a drawing.
 By the end of this guide, you will have created some art that can be drawn by the machine!

 <img
   src="https://cloud-imp7l9zfa-hack-club-bot.vercel.app/0232548454-cfc5bbb6-f242-43a8-bbec-d573518cc505.jpg"